rotki/rotki/docs/api.rst

    :reqjson bool only_cache: If true then only the daily stats in the DB are queried.
    :reqjson int limit: Optional.
 This signifies the limit of records to return as per the `sql spec <https://www.sqlite.org/lang_select.html#limitoffset>`__.
    :reqjson int offset: This signifies the offset from which to start the return of records per the `sql spec <https://www.sqlite.org/lang_select.html#limitoffset>`__.
    :reqjson list[string] order_by_attributes: Optional.
 This is the list of attributes of the eth2_daily_staking_details table by which to order the results.
 If none is given 'timestamp' is assumed.
-Valid values are: ['timestamp', 'validator_index', 'start_usd_price', 'end_usd_price', 'pnl', 'start_amount', 'end_amount', 'missed_attestations', 'orphaned_attestations', 'proposed_blocks', 'missed_blocks', 'orphaned_blocks', 'included_attester_slashings', 'proposer_attester_slashings', 'deposits_number', 'amount_deposited'].
+Valid values are: ['timestamp', 'validator_index', 'pnl'].
    :reqjson list[bool] ascending: Optional.
 False by default.
 Defines the order by which results are returned depending on the chosen order by attribute.
    :reqjson int from_timestamp: The timestamp from which to query.
 Can be missing in which case we query from 0.
    :reqjson int to_timestamp: The timestamp until which to query.
 Can be missing in which case we query until now.